iconify/documentation/documents/pages/api/index.md

 You can also use Iconify API software to host custom or premium icon sets.

+Currently API package does not include search engine.
+It is in todo list, which is very long because Iconify project is very complex and has no funding, so many things to do and little time to do it.
+For now search engine functionality is available only at Iconify public API servers.

 ## Documentation

 Available documentation for Iconify API: